 When I dye a batch of warp like this, I often layer it with some wool roving.
 I love to see how the color it picks up is just slightly different.
 Dyed at the very same time, with the very same batch of dye, it shows how the different fibers react differently to the dye.
 If I happen to have some undyed silk habotai fabric lying around, I’ll put a piece of it on top of the layers of fiber and dye it, too.
 It never gets old, seeing the serendipitous patterns that show up.

-This method of dyeing is sometimes called “space dyeing.”
-Handpainted warps can be anything from this method to a much more controlled painting of warp threads, painting a specific picture while the warp is already stretched on the loom.
-This random variagation, however, is the same kind of handpainted that was on the $3,000 room dividers I saw all those years ago.
+This method of dyeing is sometimes called “space dyeing,” or “kettle dyeing.”
+Handpainted warps can be made with this method or a much more controlled painting of warp threads, painting a specific picture while the warp is already stretched on the loom.
+This random variegation, however, is the same kind of handpainted that was on the $3,000 room dividers I saw all those years ago.
 I can’t wait to weave up these warps!

 All text, photos, and graphics are the property of Kelley Adams unless credit is given to an alternative source.